Practical Nursing Specialist MOS 68C

 Reviews of this position are mostly positive.

-Positive reviews discuss being able to help other soldiers and their families, the ability to travel and ability to work in different environments.
+Positive reviews discuss being able to help other soldiers and their families, the ability to travel, and the ability to work in different environments.

-Negative reviews discuss the high demand of the position, hours are often long and the job is sometimes performed in dangerous situations.
+Negative reviews discuss the high demands of the position, the hours are often long, and the job is sometimes performed in dangerous situations.

 The review below discusses the many different areas that individuals in this MOS can work in.